pingcap/docs-cn/dev/reference/tools/data-migration/configure/dm-worker-configuration-file-full.md

 source-id = "mysql-replica-01"

 # Server id of slave for binlog replication
-# each instance (master and slave) in replication group should have different server id
+# Each instance (master and slave) in the replication group should have a different server id
 server-id = 101

 # flavor: mysql/mariadb